 On June 24, 2019, the DSB established a panel to examine the EU's claims.
 The panel was composed on October 18, 2019.
-Panel proceedings are ongoing.
+The panel held virtual meetings with the parties in October 2020 and March 2021.
+On November 19, 2021, the panel publicly released its final report, in which it ruled against the United States with respect to the EU's challenges to Commerce's CVD determination.